-The primary purpose of these instructions is to outline the process for requesting State funds for higher education capital construction (including IT) and capital renewal projects.
-After reviewing submissions received through this process, the Colorado Commission of Higher Education (CCHE) and the Colorado Department of Higher Education (CDHE) staff will evaluate and prioritize each capital construction/capital renewal request and make funding recommendations to the Governor's Office of State Planning and Budgeting (OSPB), the Capital Development Committee (CDC), and the Joint Technology Committee (JTC).
+The primary purpose of these instructions is to outline the process for requesting State funds for higher education capital construction, capital renewal and capital IT projects.
+After reviewing submissions received through this process, the Colorado Commission of Higher Education (CCHE) and the Colorado Department of Higher Education (CDHE) staff will evaluate and prioritize each capital construction/renewal/IT request and make funding recommendations to the Governor's Office of State Planning and Budgeting (OSPB), the Capital Development Committee (CDC), and the Joint Technology Committee (JTC).
 OSA assists CDHE in the review of capital renewal projects.